Sangeetha-Kannan/Bioinformatics-Short-Python-Projects/README.md

 3. **Generating Reverse Complements**: Generate the reverse complement of DNA sequences.
 4. **Translating DNA to Protein**: Translate DNA sequences to their corresponding protein sequences.
 5. **Downloading and Parsing GenBank Files**: Download GenBank files and extract protein data.

+## Future Work

+1. Add more tools for genomic data analysis.
+2. Include error handling and logging.
+3. Create a user-friendly interface for these tools.
+4. Integrate with other bioinformatics libraries.